JasonDJung/ESP32-C3-Devboard/documentation/cad-tutorial.md

   <img src="Images/firmware/firmware-settings.png" alt="Firmware Settings" />
 </figure>

-You can change your board by selecting "Board:" > "ESP32 Arduino (In sketchbook)" and selecting "ESP32C3 Dev Module" The description under "Port: " May vary based on your computer.
+You can change your board by selecting `"Board:" > "ESP32 Arduino (In sketchbook)"` and selecting `"ESP32C3 Dev Module"` The description under `"Port: "` may vary based on your computer.
 When plugging in your board into your computer, a new port should pop up, select that board for this program.
-"USB CDC On Boot" should be enabled.
+`"USB CDC On Boot"` should be enabled.
 This allows for serial connection over USB with the ESP32.

 ### Hello World Program
 ```